Institutional Reform

 · Change codes and standards to allow Context Sensitive Design, which means that planners and engineers are allowed greater flexibility to accommodate community values and balance objectives.

-· Create special zoning codes and development policies for Transit Oriented Development and other types of New Urbanist communities (Dittmar and Ohland, 2004).
+· Create special zoning codes and development policies for Transit Oriented Development and other types of New Urbanist communities.

 · Develop cooperative relationships with other organizations that may influence travel.
 For example, transportation agencies can work with planning agencies to implement Parking Management strategies, and with education agencies to help implement School Trip Management programs.